Explore career options

 - TARGETjobs - In partnership with AGCAS (Association of Graduate Careers Advisory Services) find information on working and living abroad in specific countries; including language requirements, where you can work, job hunting tips, application methods and visa basics.

 - Prospects – The working abroad section of this website provides comprehensive coverage of over 50 countries, with links to other relevant websites and resources.

-- UK Trade & Investment - This is a government organisation devoted to helping British business to export their products and services overseas.
-The site provides useful country profiles.
+- Department for International Trade - This is a government organisation devoted to helping British business to export their products and services overseas.

 - Jobboard Finder - This site offers access to over 932 job boards in over 244 countries.

 - Jooble - Searching jobs around the world.